There are three main finding aids to the John Johnson Collection

 Bookplates Mainly heraldic, bookplates from the John Johnson and Harding Collections are catalogued.
 Other categories include Praemia, Keepsakes, Libraries, Decorative Modern, and the Bookplates of John Leighton, Guthrie and Ricketts.

 Ballads A form of popular verse in their own right, ballads also provide a commentary on the preoccupations of their time.
-They online through a stand-alone database
+They are online through a stand-alone database

 Elegies.
 The two folders of Elegies are catalogued (minimal records).